-The Graduate Student Affairs Officer, position open, is responsible for counseling and overseeing the graduate degree programs in close consultation with the Graduate Advisor.
-S/he assists in the scheduling of graduate courses and is responsible for graduate student employment and the interpretation of graduate student policies and procedures.
-S/he is the primary interface for all matters related to graduate student affairs, including course registration and fellowship disbursement.
-In addition, s/he provides administrative, financial, and instructional support to the Chair, FAO, and faculty.
+The Graduate Student Affairs Officer, Crystal Meza, is responsible for counseling and overseeing the graduate degree programs in close consultation with the Graduate Advisor.
+She assists in the scheduling of graduate courses and is responsible for graduate student employment and the interpretation of graduate student policies and procedures.
+She is the primary interface for all matters related to graduate student affairs, including course registration and fellowship disbursement.
+In addition, she provides administrative, financial, and instructional support to the Chair, FAO, and faculty.
 All questions pertaining to the graduate program should begin here.
-Her/his office is in INTS 3117 and she can be reached at (951) 827-1584 and insert email address.
+Her office is in INTS 3117 and she can be reached at (951) 827-1584 and crystal.meza@ucr.edu

-The Departmental Financial Budget Analyst, Damian Lee Gomez, provides professional support in the areas of financial/budget analysis, fiscal management, contracts and grants, and administrative matters.
-He serves as the primary advisor to the FAO regarding all funding sources; performs complex budget analysis; makes recommendations for expenditures; designs and creates meaningful financial reports; provides comprehensive budget information to facilitate financial strategic short- and long-range planning of resources.
-He assists the PI in the preparation and submission of Contract and Grant proposals.
-Damian is responsible for pre- and post-award management.
-He monitors the grant budgets in direct consultation with the PI and FAO.
-He ensures that planned activities are within budget and expenditures are appropriate.
-He is responsible for monthly, quarterly and annual reports of financial and programmatic activity, data collection and analysis, tracking encumbered expenses and reviewing posted expenses for accuracy.
-Damian also serves as the primary liaison between UCR central offices including the Dean's Office, Office of Research, Accounting, Purchasing, and the various funding agencies.
-His office is in INTS 3111 and he can be reached at (951) 827-1030 and damian.leegomez@ucr.edu
+The Budget & Financial Officer III, Celeste Townsend, provides professional support in the areas of financial/budget analysis, fiscal management, contracts and grants, and administrative matters.
+She serves as the primary advisor to the FAO regarding all funding sources; performs complex budget analysis; makes recommendations for expenditures; designs and creates meaningful financial reports; provides comprehensive budget information to facilitate financial strategic short- and longrange planning of resources.
+She assists the PI in the preparation and submission of Contract and Grant proposals.
+Celeste is responsible for pre- and post-award management.
+She monitors the grant budgets in direct consultation with the PI and FAO.
+She ensures that planned activities are within budget and expenditures are appropriate.
+She is responsible for monthly, quarterly and annual reports of financial and programmatic activity, data collection and analysis, tracking encumbered expenses and reviewing posted expenses for accuracy.
+Celeste also serves as the primary liaison between UCR central offices including the Dean's Office, Office of Research, Accounting, Purchasing, and the various funding agencies.
+Her office is in INTS 3111 and he can be reached at (951) 827-2130 and celeste.townsend@ucr.edu.